overture-stack/docs/README.md

     │   ├── /marketing/         # Components, data and Sass for the overture.bio pages
     │   ├── /theme/             # Global theme configuration and styling
-    │   └── /pages/             # Static page content, including the marketing routes ├── /static/                # Static assets served as-is │   └── /img/marketing/     # Images and icons for the marketing pages
-    ├── docusaurus.config.ts    # Site config: plugin instances, navbar, redirects
+    │   └── /pages/             # Static page content, including the marketing routes ├── /netlify/               # Redirects staged for the marketing site (not live, see its README) ├── /static/                # Static assets served as-is │   └── /img/marketing/     # Images and icons for the marketing pages ├── docusaurus.config.ts    # Site config: plugin instances, navbar, redirects